aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 ### Why should we _not_ do this?

-I see two reasons why we might not want to implement this feature:
+I see three reasons why we might not want to implement this feature:

 1. Deprecated elements are already highlighted by virtually any editor/IDE.
   In my experience, customers are diligent in moving away from deprecated APIs,